-- A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is primarily derecognised when: - (a) The rights to receive cash flows from the asset have expired, or - (b) The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is primarily derecognised when: - (a) The rights to receive cash flows from the asset have expired, or - (b) The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the Company has transferred substantially all the risks and rewards of the asset, or (b) the Company has neither transferred nor retained substantially all the risks and rewards of the asset.

 When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Company continues to recognise the transferred asset to the extent of the Company's continuing involvement.
-In that case, the Company also recognises an associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.
+In that case, the Company also recognises an associated liability.
+The transferred asset and the associated liability are measured on a basis that the Company has retained.